 - Rehabilitative sports massage: aimed at alleviating pain due to injury and returning the body to health.

-The therapist might use Swedish massage to stimulate circulation of blood and lymph fluids, and trigger point therapy to break down adhesions (knots in the muscles), and stretching to increase range of motion.
+The therapist might use Swedish massage to stimulate circulation of blood and lymph fluids, and trigger point therapy to break down adhesions (knots in the muscles), and stretching to increase the range of motion.
 Other techniques could include myofascial release, craniosacral therapy, lymphatic drainage and orthopedic assessment.
 The therapist should also have a good foundation in hydrotherapy modalities including cryotherapy and thermotherapy, which can help with recovery, repair and healing processes.

-When to Get A Sports Massage?
+When to Get a Sports Massage

 A sports massage is a good choice if you have a specific problem—a tender knee from running, for instance.
 It is also a good idea to see a movement therapist, who can help you identify and correct the movement pattern that might be causing your injury in the first place.